 If you are running a business, your goal will surely be the same.
 Don’t fool yourself.
 Even if you claim to be a non-profit – or actually are.
 You still need money to operate.

 If you are using TOC to make improvements in your daily life.
-The goal will be based on what you want to enhance – lose weight, read more books, learn a new language, etc.
+The goal will be based on what you want to enhance – lose weight, read more books, change bad habits with good ones, learn a new language, etc.

 2. Identify the Constraint